Estimated Read Time: 2 ½ minutes

 If your dog isn’t happy about having their ears cleaned, do not force them to go through the process with you or scold them for their reluctance.
 Qualified veterinary nurses can help out here, so make an appointment if your furry friend is behaving anxious or scared.

-Petlab Co.
+PetLab Co.
 Pro Tip: If your doggo is currently taking prescribed ear drops from the vet, it’s good practice to administer them soon after an ear clean.
 As the cleaning solution will have helped remove excess wax and muck, this can aid the medicine being absorbed more effectively!

 When asking yourself “how often should I clean my dog’s ears?”, this really depends on your dog.